matthew-vaught/smart-plug-research/README.md

 ## Key Findings & Insights

 - Plug-level consumption patterns clearly reflected **daily, weekly, and seasonal cycles**.
 - Strong correlations (but not perfect) between plug-level sums and building meter totals revealed how much of each building’s consumption could be explained by monitored plugs.
-- Anomaly detection highlighted **data spikes** and **load transfer events**, which were previously identified only through manual review.
 - Geospatial heatmaps provided a new perspective on how energy consumption changes across campus geography.

 ---